danog/MadelineProtoDocs/docs/docs/CALLS.md

 }
 $call = $MadelineProto->request_call('@danogentili')->play('input.raw')->then('input.raw')->playOnHold(['input.raw'])->setOutputFile('output.raw');
 ```

-MadelineProto provides an easy wrapper to work with phone calls.

 The wrapper consists in the `\danog\MadelineProto\VoIP` class, that can be installed by compiling the [php-libtgvoip](https://voip.madelineproto.xyz) extension.